Akhilsudh/BITS-Assignment/Semester 3/Deep Learning/README.md

-# Profession News Recommender App
+# Micro facial emotion recognition
 ## This DL assignment submission is by Akhil S - 2021MT12054

 ### Dataset